JuliaCon/www.juliacon.org/2025/housing.md

 - **Is there a traditional hotel block?** At this time we are only offering UPitt housing.
 We may release additional information about discounted hotel offerings in the area, however we do not anticipate a JuliaCon sponsored hotel block at this time.

 - **Do I need a ticket to purchase housing?** Yes.
 Anyone who registers for UPitt housing and does not have a ticket under the same name / email by July 1 will be warned, followed by a cancellation of their housing purchase.

+- **Is there air conditioning?** Yes, all rooms have air conditioning.

+- **Where is the housing?** While exact buildings have yet to be assigned more information about the housing complex can be found here: [https://www.pc.pitt.edu/housing-services/university-owned-housing/bouquet-gardens](https://www.pc.pitt.edu/housing-services/university-owned-housing/bouquet-gardens)